-There is also a small playground near the back of the parking lot near the Pavilion, plus picnic benches and grills.
+There is also a small playground near the front of the parking lot near the Pavilion, plus picnic benches and grills.

 Be sure to note that the lake is inside of Devil’s State Park, which means you have to pay the entrance fee, which is $8/adults, $4/ages 6-15, free for kids six and under.
 It is also free entry every Tuesday all year round.
-During the busy summer months and holiday weekends, you need to get to the park early in order to park.
+During the busy summer months and holiday weekends, you need to get to the park early (no later than 8:30 am) in order to park.
 Capacity is always reached during summer weekends early in the day.